Alameda County Drug Possession with Intent to Distribute Lawyer

 Drug charges have serious, life-long consequences.
 You could be facing jail time, fines and a permanent record upon conviction.
 If authorities suspect you intended to sell or give away the drugs, these consequences could be even more severe, so consider reaching out to an Alameda County drug possession with intent to distribute lawyer.
 A practiced drug attorney could help you build a strong defense to protect your future.

-Defining Intent to Distribute
+How is Intent to Distribute Defined?

 Possession with the intent to distribute is defined as an individual having drugs either on his or her person or constructively in his or her possession in an area with access and knowledge of the presence of that controlled substance.
 The drugs must be in a large quantity that could not justifiably be for personal use, or broken down into small portions for distribution.
 Additionally, authorities may determine there was intent to distribute based on the presence of large quantities of money, firearms, scales, accounting ledgers, or text messages discussing transactions.